 - The product was defective when it left the defendants’ possession;

-- The plaintiff used the product in a reasonably foreseeable way; and
+- You used the product in a reasonably foreseeable way; and

-- The plaintiff suffered damage as a result of the defective product.4
+- You suffered damage as a result of the defective product.4

 If stairs were constructed in a negligent way, the individual who constructed or inspected the stairs may be liable for the faulty stairs.
-In a negligence claim for broken stairs, the injury victim can show the following:
+In a negligence claim for broken stairs, you must show the following:

 - The defendant breached that duty of care;

-- As a result of the breach, the victim suffered damages.5
+- As a result of the breach, you suffered damages.5

-If the stair construction problems were caused by a construction worker, the construction company may also be liable for the employee’s negligence.
-An employer can be vicariously liable for the negligence of an employee.
-This is important for accident victims to recover damages because an employer may have deeper pockets than the individual employee.6
+If the stair construction problems were caused by a construction worker, the construction company may also be vicariously liable for the employee’s negligence.
+This is important because an employer may have deeper pockets than the individual employee.6

-When filing a lawsuit against the employer for the wrongful actions of the employee, the plaintiff generally has to prove the following:
+When filing a lawsuit against the employer for the wrongful actions of the employee, you generally have to prove the following:

-- The injury victim was harmed as a result of the employee’s negligence, and
+- You were harmed as a result of the employee’s negligence, and

 - The negligent employee was acting within the scope of employment at the time of the accident.7

-The damages available after a stairway accident lawsuit include:
+The compensatory damages available after a stair accident lawsuit include:

 - Medical bills,